tool-belt/interface-forge/docs/docs/2-Usage/2-passing-default-values.md

 slug: /usage/passing-default-values
 ---

-When creating an instance you must pass default values as the first parameter to the constructor.
-Defaults can be either an object, a sync function returning an object, or an async function returning a promise resolving to an object:
+When creating an instance you **must pass default values** as the first parameter to the constructor.
+Defaults can be either an <span class="highlight">object</span>, a <span class="highlight">sync function</span> returning an object, or an <span class="highlight">async function</span> returning a promise resolving to an object:

 ```typescript title="factories.ts"
 import { TypeFactory } from 'interface-forge';